Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

     generic 64-bit x86 processor and don't use any of the newer instructions or don't contain other processor-specific optimisations.

-    We do recognize, however, that sometimes there are no other options so we are working on a container-based solution to install conda-based software distributions, however, without a guarantee that software installed through conda will work.
+    We do recognize, however, that sometimes there are no other options.
+    Therefore we offer [Container Wrapper][containerwrapper] (module
+    ``lumi-container-wrapper``) to pack a Conda installation in a way that is more friendly to the parallel file system of LUMI while maintaining easy access to the tools installed in the Conda environment.

 ## Selecting the software stack